Admission for the January 2025 academic session is ongoing Apply Now!

 Public Service Ethics and Accountability 2

-• Identify the rules, regulations, and principles governing the behavior of public servants and the government;
+• Identify the rules, regulations, and principles governing the behaviour of public servants and the government.

-• Examine the effect of unethical behavior on service delivery and development;
+• Examine the effect of unethical behaviour on service delivery and development.

 • Identify the agencies for managing ethics and accountability.